Opening and Funding a Roth IRA Account

 Whether you can contribute to it for any given tax year depends on your income and filing status:

-see the rules page.
+see the Roth IRA Rules page.

 The choice of who to open your account with depends on your choice of what type of investments you want in it.